padzxx/piratequesting/readme.txt

 The errors will have the source in small writing.
 My files are all under chrome://piratequesting/.
 At time of writing, the piratequest.net site has 4 warnings and 2 errors on EVERY page.
 Those have nothing to do with the piratequesting sidebar.

+If you're feeling particularly adventurous, you can run firefox in console mode.
+Note that it's non-trivial so only do so if you're really into that sort of thing.
+The sidebar outputs additional error info to the console to prevent catastrophic failure.
+Unfortunately the Error console (not the console window!) only shows catastrophic errors.

 Installation instructions